 You can also keep notes about your leads so that eventually, you can look at the history of who you talked to, when, and about what.

-While fancy CRMs can be expensive, sales lead tracking is included at no additional charge with your Systemize subscription.
+While CRMs can be expensive, sales lead tracking is included at no additional charge with your Systemize subscription.
 High-five!

 6. Tracking Your Inventory